mycsHQ/tip-of-the-week/tips/150410_dash_app.md

 brew install Multitail

 # Run
-multitail -l 'ssh user@host1 "sudo [command to be run on sever]"' -l 'ssh user@host2 "[another command to be run on sever]"'
+multitail -l 'ssh user@host1 "sudo [command to be run on the sever]"' -l 'ssh user@host2 "[another command to be run on the sever]"'
 ```